Do you want to know how to create a membership site in WordPress?

 There are several reasons why you might want to have a members area on your site.
 Here are some of the benefits of building a membership site:

 - Increased Income.
 Membership sites often include recurring subscriptions.
 This means you can generate a regular stream of income that steadily grows as more people register as members.

 - Reduce Workload.
 Many membership site owners create premium content once and add to it over time.
 This means there’s less work needed to continue to grow your site.
 Instead, your content does the work for you.

 - Offer Value.
-Successful member sites are all about the value exchange.
+Successful member sites are all about value exchange.
 In other words, making paid members feel like you’ve gone above and beyond the call of duty for them.
-If you create value for your members, treat them well and provide more than they expect, you create loyal followers who will spread the word about your site.
+If you create value for your members, treat them well, and provide more than they expect, you create loyal followers who will spread the word about your site.

 - Build Authority.
 By restricting content to members only, you show visitors that you’re an expert on the subject, so it’s worth paying for your expertise.